MadhavJoshi167/madhavjoshi167.github.io/docs/projects/blog_setup/_posts/2025-07-08-welcome-to-jekyll.markdown

 more content to come soon.
 Watch this space! :-)
 ```

-In addition to writing posts, you might also want to change the style and format of your blog - for example adjusting the colours and fonts to your personal style, or adding features such as comments or category pages.
-Check out some free-to-use, open source Jekyll templates [here](https://jekyllthemes.io/free) and keep an eye out for additional blog posts [here](/projects/blog_setup.html) to learn more about how I customised my own blog.

 ## Conclusion
-Setting up my Github Pages Jekyll blog was really easy, and seeing my own website hosted on [emmatheeng.github.io](emmatheeng.github.io) after just a couple of minutes of coding felt amazing.
+Setting up my Github Pages Jekyll blog was really easy, and seeing my own website hosted on [madhavjoshi167.github.io](madhavjoshi167.github.io) after just a couple of minutes of coding felt amazing.
 The real exciting work however has just started - adjusting my blog's look & feel to my liking and finally producing content.
-Check out the [blog setup project page](/projects/blog_setup.html) for more tutorials about setting up and customising your Jekyll blog!

-**Let me know in the comments in case there's anything you've learned, missed, or anything additional you'd like to know.
-I'm looking forward to hearing from you :-)**
+Do contact in case you have any suggestions for me on my email.